SEAME-pt/Team5_Senna_Tech/docs/energy/README.md

 -   [**energy_consumption_analysis.md**](energy_consumption_analysis.md): A technical report detailing the comprehensive analysis of the system's power budget, critical component limitations, and the overall conclusion regarding the power architecture.

+-   [**power_architecture_solution.md**](power_architecture_solution.md): The proposed new energy architecture, detailing the chosen components, power flow, and safety measures to resolve the identified power deficiencies.

 ## 3. How to Use

 To effectively use the information in this directory, it is recommended to: